fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 13.1.0 =
+Contains bug fixes and adds a new maps widget called Map that succeeds the Google Map widget.
+Google deprecated the API upon which the Google Map widget is built, and has indicated it will cease working any day.
+The new widget is built on leaflet.js and uses map tiles/imagery from MapBox.

 = 13.0.0 =
 Version 13 is smaller than version 12!
 Instead of shipping with two sliders, all slideshows are now powered by flexslider.
 This version drops a dependency on slick.js without losing functionality or changing the look and feel of sliders.
 Fixes a bug when displaying our placeholder "no photo photo" near vehicles that have zero photos.